We are looking for a Clinic Registered Nurse II for the Surgicenter Department at Mission Hospital Regional Medical Center.

 Location: Mission Viejo, CA

-Work Schedule: Part time - 60 Biweekly Hours
+Work Schedule: Full time - 80 Biweekly Hours

 Shift: 10-hour, Days

 The RN independently uses the nursing process to safely, therapeutically and efficiently care for a group of patients.
 Uses information from a variety of sources to assess, plan, implement, identify outcomes and evaluate patient's plan of care.

 - CLINICAL PRACTICE: The practitioner is accountable to recognize the health and quality of life needs of patients, family,and community and to collaborate with them to achieve mutually agreed upon goals.
 The practitioner utilizes his/her specialized skills and scientific knowledge to design collaborative and integrated care that binds together all resources in a goal-oriented movement toward health.
 Components of clinical practice are competence, evidenced based practice/continuous quality improvement, advanced practice nursing, and practice standards.

 - Provides a safe environment specific to age and development of patient.

 - Provides safe environment specific to age and development of patient population served.